OscarGomez-Data/OscarGomez-Data/README.md

 # 👋 Hi, I'm Oscar

 I am an **Industrial Engineer** with over 7 years of experience in the medical industry, specializing in **quality engineering** and **supplier quality management**.
-Currently, I am transitioning into **data analytics**, aiming to combine my background in regulated environments with modern **data science tools** to drive social and business impact.
+Currently, I am also learning
+** Data analytics**, aiming to combine my background in regulated environments with modern **data science tools** to drive social and business impact.

 ---